apache/nuttx/configs/samv71-xult/README.txt

          70: -- -- -- -- -- -- -- --
          nsh>

-         Where 0x1a us the address of the WM8904 Audio CODIE and 0x5f is the address of the AT24 EEPROM (I am not sure what the others are as this writing).
+       Where 0x1a us the address of the WM8904 Audio CODEC and 0x5f is the address of the AT24 EEPROM (I am not sure what the others are as this writing).

+       CAREFUL!!!
+You can trash your MAC address using the I2C tool!

     5. Performance-related Configuration settings: